How to Become a Janitorial Supply Distributor?

 Sell your Products

 Janitorial supplies distribution is considered in the sales category.
 You are required to sell products to a business company that needs janitorial supplies.
-The company could be a janitorial service or related to it somehow.
+The company could be a janitorial service or somehow related to it.
 To sell your products, you must find potential clients, contact them, and provide product samples or offer a demonstration.

 Please utilize all the opportunities to learn some efficient sales techniques.
 Hence, you can secure your business cards with the company name, contact number, and similar information.
 These cards can be passed on to people who are your potential customers.